Ennio Morricone: Once Upon a Time in the West and others

 Subsequent to the success of the Dollars trilogy, Morricone also composed the scores for Once Upon a Time in the West (1968) and Leone's last credited western film A Fistful of Dynamite (1971), as well as the score for My Name Is Nobody (1973).
 Morricone's score for Once Upon a Time in the West is one of the best-selling original instrumental scores in the world today, with as many as 10 million copies sold, including one million copies in France, and more than 800,000 copies in the Netherlands.

 The collaboration with Leone is considered one of the exemplary collaborations between a director and a composer.
 Morricone's last score for Leone was for his last film, the gangster drama Once Upon a Time in America (1984).
 Leone died on 30 April 1989 of a heart attack at the age of 60.
 Before his death in 1989, Leone was part-way through planning a film on the Siege of Leningrad, set during World War II.
 By 1989, Leone had been able to acquire USD100 million in financing from independent backers for the war epic.
 He had convinced Morricone to compose the film score.
 The project was cancelled when Leone died two days before he was to officially sign on for the film.
 In early 2003, Italian filmmaker Giuseppe Tornatore announced he would direct a film called Leningrad.
 The film has yet to go into production and Morricone was cagey as to details on account of Tornatore's superstitious nature.

 Association with Sergio Corbucci and Sergio Sollima

 Two years after the start of his collaboration with Sergio Leone, Morricone also started to score music for another Spaghetti Western director, Sergio Corbucci.
 The composer wrote music for Corbucci's Navajo Joe (1966), The Hellbenders (1967), The Mercenary/The Professional Gun (1968), The Great Silence (1968), Compañeros (1970), Sonny and Jed (1972), and What Am I Doing in the Middle of the Revolution?
 (1972).
 In addition, Morricone composed music for the western films by Sergio Sollima, The Big Gundown (with Lee Van Cleef, 1966), Face to Face (1967), and Run, Man, Run (1968), as well as the 1970 crime thriller Violent City (with Charles Bronson) and the poliziottesco film Revolver (1973).

 Other westerns

-Other relevant scores for less popular Spaghetti Westerns include Duello nel Texas (1963), Bullets Don't Argue (1964), A Pistol for Ringo (1965), The Return of Ringo (1965), Seven Guns for the MacGregors (1966), The Hills Run Red (1966), Giulio Petroni's Death Rides a Horse (1967) and Tepepa (1968), A Bullet for the General (1967), Guns for San Sebastian (with Charles Bronson and Anthony Quinn, 1968), A Sky Full of Stars for a Roof (1968), The Five Man Army (1969), Don Siegel's Two Mules for Sister Sara (1970), Life Is Tough, Eh Providence?
+Other relevant scores for less popular Spaghetti Westerns include Gunfight at Red Sands (1963), Bullets Don't Argue (1964), A Pistol for Ringo (1965), The Return of Ringo (1965), Seven Guns for the MacGregors (1966), The Hills Run Red (1966), Giulio Petroni's Death Rides a Horse (1967) and Tepepa (1968), A Bullet for the General (1967), Guns for San Sebastian (with Charles Bronson and Anthony Quinn, 1968), A Sky Full of Stars for a Roof (1968), The Five Man Army (1969), Don Siegel's Two Mules for Sister Sara (1970), Life Is Tough, Eh Providence?
 (1972), and Buddy Goes West (1981).